 Internal Trainer/Consultant – many large global companies now have positions for people specifically interested in culture and working globally.
 Responsibilities may include course design, supplier management and training delivery.

-The 2014 Status report found that most trainers worked for their own training companies or within an academic institution.
+The 2014 Status Report of the Intercultural Profession found that most trainers worked for their own training companies or within an academic institution.

-With the private sector being at the forefront of globalization, it is natural that they will have the highest demand.
+With the private sector being at the forefront of globalization, it is natural that it will have the highest demand.
 One would imagine that this will continue moving into the future.

-The field has also started to overlap with complementary sectors which has led to a small increase in job opportunities within corporate relocation, translation, concierge, marketing and travel.
+The field has also started to overlap with complementary sectors which have led to a small increase in job opportunities within corporate relocation, translation, concierge, marketing and travel.

-A recent view of jobs advertised online include job titles such as:
+A recent view of jobs advertised online includes job titles such as:

 • Manager of Global Talent Development